• Skip to primary navigation

 While the chicken is in the oven, add the butter to the skillet used to sear the chicken.
 Stir the butter around until it is melted.
 After the chicken is out of the oven, carefully brush the melted butter over the chicken tenders.

-Hint: Chicken breast can go from fully cooked, to dry and chewy in the matter of just a few degrees.
+Hint: Chicken breast can go from fully cooked, to dry and chewy in a matter of just a few degrees.
 I can not recommend a meat thermometer enough!
 I prefer one that has an oven-safe probe that will alarm when the chicken reaches 165 degrees.

 Equipment